Conditions – Junior Programmes

 Sunday is the School’s arrival/departure day.
 If the Student arrives on any other days, activities and lessons missed cannot be recovered.

 The Lewis School does not accept liability for accidents, loss or theft.
 You accept that due to the active nature of our programmes, there is a small inherent risk of injury.
 We will undertake all necessary risk assessments and provide the programmes in a safe environment.
 This does not negate your statutory rights.

 22) Use of Images in Publicity Materials

-It is automatically assumed that photos and videos taken of students during lessons or activities can be used in Lewis School brochures or other printed or online advertising materials, including social media.
-Any images given to the school or its staff may be used in Lewis School promotional materials without charge to the School and without obligation to credit the owner of the image.
+On arrival, the Student will be asked whether they consent to photographs or video taken of them during lessons, activities or breaktimes being used in Lewis School publicity, including social media.
+If the Student is under 13, the School will request parental consent.
+Any images given to the school or its staff may be used in Lewis School publicity without charge to the School and without obligation to credit the owner of the image.

 Privacy and data security are important to the Lewis School.
 Personal information will be held on a secure database and server on our premises and will not be shared with any third party other than where necessary.
 These include, but are not limited to, the Student’s homestay host where applicable, taxi company where applicable and relevant governing/accrediting bodies.
 All data processing and any sharing of data will be in accordance with the General Data Protection Regulation (GDPR).